CPTNB/rathernot/README.md

 🙄😩 personally, I'd rather not.

 #### But my website will be nicer.
 My website will be a lot more than just a derpy Google Form.
 My website will have a header, and a footer, and a settings page, and an about us page.
 How can you compete with that?
 Ok, for sure a bespoke UI is nicer.
-We are constantly thinking about how to make this tool provide a "serious" user experience.
+We're thinking about how to make this tool provide a "serious" user experience.
 Today, this is not a lead-to-gold converter, its a lead-to-copper converter.
 One day you'll be able to show UIs built with this tool to customers and feel great about it.

 Until that day, consider--do you really need a custom luxury experience?
 Or will a bit of utilitarian swagger get you where you need to be?